 This Spinach and Artichoke Lasagna is a vegetarian meal, and it can be gluten free if using gluten free oven ready noodles like I did!
-You can experiment with different types of cheeses and toppings as well!
-Ricotta or cottage cheese can be used interchangeably here.
-Chicken would also taste good if making this a non-vegetarian dish.
-I know some people really like meat, so that could be an option if you want.
-I prefer ricotta though because of the unique texture.
+Ricotta or cottage cheese can be used interchangeably here for the spinach artichoke dip in between the sauce and gooey cheese layers. .
 This recipe makes a 9x13 baking dish and feeds about 8 people.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.